Hands using a tablet

 • Copying for broadcast or public performance – for example, instructors copying music to use in their exercise classes requires a ProDub licence prsformusic.com/produb

-• Public Performance – the showing or playing of a recorded product in public requires a Public Performance licence from PRS for Music and PPL which can also be obtained via CEFM
+• Public Performance – the showing or playing of a recorded product in public (i.e. school performances to family members and/or other students) requires a Public Performance licence from PRS for Music and PPL which can also be obtained via CEFM cefm.co.uk/licensing

-If you are looking to use music in a way which may not be covered by the licence then please contact CEFM who can help ensure you have the correct permissions in place.
+This a is a non-exhaustive list.
+If you need confirmation on your music use please contact CEFM who can help ensure you have the correct permissions in place.

-Full terms and conditions of the licence can be found here.
+Full terms and conditions of the licence can be found here: cefm.co.uk/mcps

 How much does a licence cost?